 10. Drink chamomile tea

 A cup of chamomile tea is a common home remedy to calm frayed nerves and promote sleep.
-A 2009 study showed chamomile may also be a powerful ally against generalized anxiety disorder.
+A showed chamomile may also be a powerful ally against generalized anxiety disorder.
 The study found people who took German chamomile capsules (220 milligrams up to five times daily) had a greater reduction in scores for tests that measure anxiety symptoms than those who were given a placebo.